|

 How Clean are Cats’ Mouths?

-The oral cavity harbours millions of microorganisms.
+The oral cavity harbors millions of microorganisms.
 While we have a habit of brushing our teeth regularly and flossing, cats do not clean their mouths.

-Additionally, they groom areas like their private parts and paws, so bacteria and debris from faeces and dirt reside there as well, so you should not kiss your cat on the mouth.
+Additionally, they groom areas like their private parts and paws, so bacteria and debris from feces and dirt reside there as well, so you should not kiss your cat on the mouth.

 Their mouth contains the bacteria Pasteurella multocida, which can be transferred to humans through their bites.
 If you get bitten by your cat and sustain a puncture wound (or a wound that is bleeding), get some first aid, then rush to your nearest emergency room.